aiken-lang/aiken/book/src/language-tour/functions.md

 |> string_builder.to_string
 ```

 Each line of this expression applies the function to the result of the previous line.
-This works easily because each of these functions take only one argument.
+This works easily because each of these functions takes only one argument.
 Syntax is available to substitute specific arguments of functions that take more than one argument; for more, look below in the section "Function capturing".

 ## Type annotations